Look for warnings related to high blood pressure or HBP medication

 Be careful with supplements or natural (naturopathic) remedies

 There are no special pills, vitamins or drinks that can substitute for prescription medications and lifestyle modifications.
 Talk to your healthcare provider before taking any over-the-counter drug or supplement that claims to lower your blood pressure.
 They may not work as advertised and/or interfere with other medications.
+In fact, some can even raise your blood pressure.

 Decongestants may raise your blood pressure